 The greatest advantage of this type of marketing is that it’s really cheap; the price of your product or service is all you need to pay, so as long as you’re not selling cars you can probably find a place for it in your budget.
 It can be a bit unreliable, and you don’t want your influencers to be too overt about the marketing, lest it look like paid promotion.
 That said, if you’re in the industry there are probably already influencers you follow; see if you can connect with them.

 When you’re filing your taxes, how you write in your expenses for influencer marketing can be important, but tricky to figure out.
-An experienced accounting firm will help you file properly, so you can spread your influence far and wide.
+At Compass Accounting, we will help you file properly, so you can spread your influence far and wide.